 So many people have beautiful, simple recipes posted on Pinterest, that I thought I’d give it a try with my easy cupcake recipe.
-If you like it, please click the Pin It button located at the bottom & share on Pinterest.
+If you like it, please click the Pin It button located at the bottom and share on Pinterest so I can become internet famous.
 Enjoy!

 This might be on the back, or the side, or the other side.
 Look around the entire box: it will be there somewhere.